inner-outer-space/de-zoomcamp-2024/week_1_basics_n_setup/terraform_gcp/readme.md

 In summary, Terraform providers serve as the bridge that allows Terraform to interact with the APIs of external services and infrastructure.
 They are specified in your Terraform configuration and handle the underlying communication, making it possible to manage a wide range of resources and services in a consistent and automated manner.

-COMMANDS
-- init - get the provider based on selected resouces
-- plan - once you define the resources, shows what you are about to do
-- apply - do what is in the .tf files
-- destroy - bring down all that is in the .tf file

 terraform.fmt --> formats the tf file